 When on defense, apply the Grind strategy.
 When this strategy no longer fits with the tempo of the game, deploy your team to stop dead the offensive.
 Remember that your low agility and anemic movement leads to reduced maneuverability.
 If you are not careful, your opponent will easily bypass or paralyze your players.

 THE TOMB GUARDIANS

 The first thing to consider is where to install your Tomb Guardians in your kickoff formation.
 It is true that three (or even four) Tomb Guardians on the line of scrimmage is intimidating, but it is also immobilizing a lot of arguments and gifting armor rolls on your most important players.
 In short, it could cost you the game.
 Obviously, this is an unacceptable risk that leaves you no choice but to send your Skeletons populate the line of scrimmage.
 At least, with their Thick Skull skill, they can take hits almost like a champ.
 They also handicap less your game when they leave the pitch.

 Tomb Guardians often do better on the second line where some teams may have trouble handling them without an indecent investment in players.
-In addition, a central positioning eventually leaves them the option to move on the wing of their choice.
-Doing so, just remember that, like many other Big Guys, a Tomb Guardian on the wrong wing at the wrong time will eat cabbage for the rest of the drive.
+In addition, a central positioning eventually leaves you the option to move them on the wing of your choice.
+While doing so, just remember that, like many other Big Guys, a Tomb Guardian on the wrong wing at the wrong time will eat dandelions for the rest of the drive.

 As with all the other Blood Bowl teams, a Khemri coach must wisely preserve his Sweepers’ mobility.
 Here, it is either a Blitz-Ras with the Frenzy or Tackle skill, or a Thro-Ras with the Wrestle and Strip Ball skills.
 It is even better if you develop both!
 These players, when positioned mid-pitch, have the movement to cover both wings.
 You must jealously preserve their mobility until they get the opportunity to grapple an imperfectly covered or freewheeling ball carrier.